jtpaasch/tease/README.md

 Tease
 =====

-A tool that reads and parses log entries..
+A tool that reads and parses log entries...

+Still in development.
+I promise to update the documentation someday...